Volcane/ai-reg-tracker/README.md

 ## Windows Setup Notes

 ARIS is developed on Unix/macOS but runs on Windows.
-Two issues are known on Windows that do not occur on other platforms:
+Two issues are known on Windows:

-**SyntaxError: Non-UTF-8 code** — Python on Windows defaults to ASCII encoding for source files.
-Any file containing non-ASCII characters (em dashes in comments, box-drawing characters in section dividers, special symbols) will fail to import with `SyntaxError: Non-UTF-8 code starting with '\x97'`.

-All ARIS Python files include `# -*- coding: utf-8 -*-` as their first line to declare UTF-8 explicitly.
-If you receive this error, the encoding declaration is missing from that file.
-Fix by running this from your project root:
+**SyntaxError: Non-UTF-8 code** — Python on Windows defaults to ASCII encoding.
+All ARIS Python files include `# -*- coding: utf-8 -*-` as line 1.
+If you receive this error, run:

 ```python
 import pathlib